 All individuals with a potential diagnosis of chronic pancreatitis who were referred with a suspected diagnosis of chronic pancreatitis between January 2003 and November 2016 were included.
 All clinical records including demographic, clinical, genetic, radiological, endoscopic and histopathological details were re-reviewed by the senior clinician (J Neoptolemos) and the designated study investigator (A Sheel) between November 2015 and November 2016.

-The data base was enhanced to specify the presenting date and basis for the diagnosis of chronic pancreatitis, imaging results, and risk factors for chronic pancreatitis, including tobacco smoking, alcohol consumption.
+The database was enhanced to specify the presenting date and basis for the diagnosis of chronic pancreatitis, imaging results, and risk factors for chronic pancreatitis, including tobacco smoking, alcohol consumption.
 The results of genetic tests were checked including those of the serine protease inhibitor Kazal-type 1 (SPINK-1), the cystic fibrosis transmembrane conductance regulator (CFTR) and protease serine 1 (PRSS1).
 Radiological imaging modalities included CT, EUS, magnetic resonance imaging (MRI), magnetic resonance cholangiopancreatography (MRCP), and secretin stimulated MRCP.
 Excess alcohol intake was defined as consumption of ≥62 units (35 drinks) per week for ≥1 year.
 [33] Details were also recorded of clinical symptoms such as pain and severity, endocrine and exocrine insufficiency, documented hyperamylasaemia (upper limit of normal = 150 IU/L), attack(s) of acute pancreatitis, the type and amount of analgesia, length of follow-up, and the date and reasons for which the diagnosis of chronic pancreatitis was revised.
 Pancreatic exocrine insufficiency was based on clinical features from patient reported steatorrhoea and use of and response to pancreatic enzyme replacement therapy.
 Faecal elastase testing was abandoned as the accuracy for early chronic pancreatitis was found to be unreliable.[34, 35] Analgesics were classified into non-opioids (paracetamol and non-steroidal anti-inflammatory agents), adjuvants including neuropathic agents (anti-depressants, anti-epileptics, benzodiazepines, pregabalin and gabapentin), mild opioids (codeine, tramadol and hydrocodone) and strong opioids (morphine, oxycodone, hydromorphone, fentanyl, buprenorphine, and methadone).
 For simplicity only the use of strong opioids is reported.[36]

-Based on all of the information from the initial to the last censored clinic visit, the diagnosis of chronic pancreatitis was either confirmed or rejected by at least two clinicians including the senior clinician the designated study investigator.
+Based on all of the information from the initial to the last censored clinic visit, the diagnosis of chronic pancreatitis was either confirmed or rejected by at least two clinicians including the senior clinician and the designated study investigator.
 Patients who had their diagnosis of chronic pancreatitis revised were counselled by the senior team member and given further outpatient follow-up.
 Where appropriate further investigations or referral to other services (such as the chronic pain or gastroenterology team) was arranged.